discourse/wp-discourse/readme.txt

 == Changelog ==

+#### 2.2.6 05/28/2021

+- Error handling, logging and unit tests for comment type detection in comment publishing.

 #### 2.2.4 05/11/2021

 - Add a logging system.
 This update adds a Logs tab to the plugin's options menu.